 - Pain in the saddle area or leg that is aggravated by sitting

 - Burning or tingling sensations in the leg

 - Weakness or numbness in the leg or foot

 - Difficulty in moving the legs or foot

 - Pain is felt all the time on one side of the rear

-- Sometimes shooting pain is felt which makes the movement difficult.
+- Sometimes shooting pain is felt, which makes movement difficult.

 Risk Factors for Sciatica